caddyserver/website/src/docs/markdown/caddyfile/directives/log.md

 #### single_field

-<span class="warning">⚠️ This format is deprecated, and is removed in Caddy v2.5.
+<span class="warning">⚠️ This format was deprecated, and has been removed in Caddy v2.5.
 To encode logs in common log format, please use the [`format-encoder`](https://github.com/caddyserver/format-encoder) plugin.</span>

 Writes only a single field from the structure log entry.